♫ Listening to: Safe Inside by Classixx and Passion Pit ♫

-Roll a third of the dough as thin as you can without it breaking on top of a large piece of parchment paper, adding flour when needed to keep from sticking to the surface or the rolling pin.
+Roll a third of the dough on top of a large piece of parchment paper or rolling mat rolling it as thinly as you can without it breaking, adding flour when needed to keep from sticking to the surface or the rolling pin.
 I rolled mine to 1⁄6 of an inch.

 Cut shapes out of the dough using a cookie cutter or jar lid.
 If you cannot easily transfer the shapes to your baking stone or baking sheet, then chill the dough in the freezer for 5-10 min.

 Chill the dough whenever you’re not actively using it.